-In this Section, candidates will have knowledge of contextual factors for their studied texts and will use this to develop their response to the question.
+Candidates will have knowledge of contextual factors for their studied texts and will use this to develop their response to the question.
 Candidates should only refer to contexts that are relevant to the specific question asked.
 The questions are worded to prompt candidates to consider relevant social, historical or cultural contexts as demonstrated in the play.
 More general knowledge of Shakespeare's historical, dramatic or biographical contexts is not relevant for this assessment.